 When you don't have risk factors for autonomic neuropathy

 - Breathing tests.
-These tests measure how your heart rate and blood pressure respond to breathing exercises such as the Valsalva maneuver, in which you exhale forcibly.
+These tests measure how your heart rate and blood pressure respond during exercises such as forcefully exhaling (Valsalva maneuver).

-- Tilt-table test.
-This test monitors how your blood pressure and heart rate respond to changes in posture and position, simulating what occurs when you stand up after lying down.
+Tilt-table test.
+This test monitors the response of blood pressure and heart rate to changes in posture and position, simulating what occurs when you stand up after lying down.
 You lie flat on a table, which is then tilted to raise the upper part of your body.
-Normally, your body narrows blood vessels and increases heart rate to compensate for the drop in blood pressure that occurs when you stand up by narrowing your blood vessels and increasing your heart rate.
+Normally, your body narrows blood vessels and increases heart rate to compensate for the drop in blood pressure.
 This response may be slowed or abnormal if you have autonomic neuropathy.
-A simpler way to test for postural changes in blood pressure involves standing for a minute, then squatting for a minute and then standing again.
-Blood pressure and heart rate are monitored throughout this test.

 - Gastrointestinal tests.
-Gastric-emptying tests are the most common tests to check for slowed movement of food through your system, delayed emptying of the stomach and other abnormalities.
+Gastric-emptying tests are the most common tests to check for digestive abnormalities such as slow digestion and delayed emptying of the stomach (gastroparesis).
 These tests are usually done by a doctor who specializes in digestive disorders (gastroenterologist).

-- Quantitative sudomotor axon reflex test (QSART).
+- Quantitative sudomotor axon reflex test.
 This test evaluates how the nerves that regulate your sweat glands respond to stimulation.
-A small electrical current passes through four capsules placed on your forearm, foot and leg, while a computer analyzes how your nerves and sweat glands react.
+A small electrical current passes through four capsules placed on your forearm, foot and leg, while a computer analyzes the response of your nerves and sweat glands.
 You may feel warmth or a tingling sensation during the test.

 - Thermoregulatory sweat test.
 During this test, you're coated with a powder that changes color when you sweat.
-You then enter a chamber with slowly increasing temperature, which will eventually make you perspire.
-Digital photos document the results as you begin to sweat.
-Your sweat pattern may help confirm a diagnosis of autonomic neuropathy or other causes for decreased or increased sweating.
+While lying in a chamber with slowly increasing temperature, digital photos document the results as you begin to sweat.
+Your sweat pattern may help confirm a diagnosis of autonomic neuropathy or suggest other causes for decreased or increased sweating.

 - Urinalysis and bladder function (urodynamic) tests.
 If you have bladder or urinary symptoms, a series of urine tests can evaluate bladder function.

 - Overview of the autonomic nervous system.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/neurologic-disorders/autonomic-nervous-system/overview-of-the-autonomic-nervous-system.
+The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/neurologic-disorders/autonomic-nervous-system/overview-of-the-autonomic-nervous-system.
 Accessed May 4, 2015.